Last updated: February 16, 2018

 8.4 General Limitations on Coverage.

 (a) If a Service Provider cedes care, custody or control of a pet to another person or party during the service period for a Booking, no coverage is available to that Service Provider under the Insurance Program for injuries to pets or damages that occur during the period in which care, custody or control was ceded.
-If, during the service period for a Booking, a Pet Owner instructs or otherwise causes a Service Provider to relinquish the Pet Owner's pet to a third party, coverage for injuries or damage during that Booking may be unavailable at Rover's option.
+If, during the service period for a Booking, a Pet Owner instructs or otherwise causes a Service Provider to relinquish the Pet Owner's pet to a third party, coverage for injuries or damage during that Booking may be unavailable.

 (b) Damages must have occurred during the scheduled start and end dates of a Booking accepted by the Service Provider and Pet Owner through the Rover.com Service prior to the day on which the damages occurred (note that damages sustained during a pre-Booking “meet & greet” are therefore not eligible for coverage).